Azure/kubernetes-carbon-intensity-exporter/README.md

 ### Electricity Maps

-You need to get an **API key** from Electricity Maps before using the exporter.
+You need to get an **API token** from Electricity Maps before using the exporter.
-You can check the API key name and URL in the Electricity Maps API portal.
+You can check the name of the API token HTTP header to use and the base URL in the Electricity Maps API portal.

 ```bash
 export EM_API_TOKEN=XXXX   # Electricity Maps API token.